mmontone/peggy-input/README.md

 ### Completion candidates sources

 - An array of strings.
+- An array of objects with `label` and `value` members.
 - A string with an url from where to `fetch` the candidates.
-This behaviour is also controlled by other options:
-    * `preload`: Boolean.
-Default is false.
-If true, then candidates are fetched immediatly after the PeggyInput instance is initialized.
-    * `filter` : Boolean.
-Default is true.
-If false, then the filtering of candidates is assumed to be done server side.
-    * `cache`: Boolean.
-Default is false.
-If true, then fetch requests are cached.
 - A function.
 Takes current entered prefix string and a PeggyInstance, and should return a Promise with a list of strings filtered by the prefix.

 ### API